naver/egjs-flicking/README.md

 ## Bug Report

-If you find a bug, please report to us opening a new [Issues](https://github.com/naver/egjs-flicking/issues) on GitHub.
+If you find a bug, please report to us opening a new [Issues](https://github.com/naver/egjs-flicking/issues) on GitHub with label `2.x`.

 ## License